 The movements gained popularity through the years because of the works of architects like Zaha Hadid, Rem Koolhaas, Daniel Libeskind, Peter Eisenman, and Frank Gehry.

 Zaha Hadid, a British-Iraqi architect was the first and only woman to have won the Pritzker Prize.
 Early in her career, she gained a reputation as a ‘paper architect’, her sketches for designs being considered too ‘avant-garde’ to be considered to be recreated in a 1:1 scale.
 Her design addressed the challenges and opportunities in the 21st century.
 Her architecture was not a personal stamp on the world, but ‘contributed to society’s progress and ultimately to our individual and collective wellbeing’.

-Rem Koolhaas designed buildings such as the CCTV building in Beijing, 2012, reimagining skyscrapers as a loop, breaking away from the tradition of a strong rational structure defined by a great height.
+Rem Koolhaas designed buildings such as the CCTV building in Beijing, in 2012, reimagining skyscrapers as a loop, breaking away from the tradition of a strong rational structure defined by a great height.
 Koolhaas’ architecture focused on ‘layering programmatic elements leading to an environment of interaction.’

 Daniel Libeskind based an ideology that transcended consideration only to beauty in form and aimed to bring about architecture with inherent meaning.
-His works of the Jewish Museum, Berlin and Dresden’s Military History Museum reflected the harsh past of the site and country, with these understandings deforming rational structures.
+His works of the Jewish Museum, Berlin, and Dresden’s Military History Museum reflected the harsh past of the site and country, with these understandings deforming rational structures.

 Frank Gehry created forms that defined innovation and growth in architecture, defining the unlimited possibilities present in architecture.
 His designs are great examples of his philosophy he held in architecture, such as the Guggenheim Museum, Bilbao, Dancing House, Prague, and Louis Vuitton Foundation.